 - Click Start, point to All Programs, click Windows Azure Active Directory, right-click Windows Azure Active Directory Module for Windows PowerShell, and then click Run as administrator.

-- Run the following commands, and press Enter after each command:
+- Run the following commands, pressing Enter after each command:

-- Note When you're prompted, enter non-federated Office 365 global administrator credentials.
+- Note When you're prompted, enter non-federated cloud service global administrator credentials.

 Note In this command, [ExistingUPN] represents the current UPN of the user ID, and [DefaultDomainUPN] represents the UPN of the user ID that has the domain suffix changed to the default domain.